How to Fill a Vape Cartridge: Complete Guide (2026)

 • Use fresh oil — old oil degrades and tastes bad

-• Don’t mix different oil types in same syringe without cleaning
+• Don’t mix different oil types in the same syringe without cleaning

 • Work in ventilated area — terpene vapors can be strong